Piazza Fountain, including associated viewing platforms

 Farley, P, 'Tipping Buckets' in Dee, T, Ground Work: Writings on People and Places, (2018)

 Jones, C, Crickmay, C, 'A Tribute to Richard Huws' in Architectural Association quarterly, , Vol. 13, (1982), 22-32

-A History of Richard Huws' Piazza Fountain, Drury Lane, Liverpool, accessed 16 April 2019 from www.merseysidecivicsociety.org/media/79671/lpool_fountain_history.pdf
+A Waterfall of a Strange New Kind, - Richard Huws’ Piazza Fountain, Drury Lane, Liverpool by Richard Moore, accessed 29-June-2020 from http://www.merseysidecivicsociety.org/news/a-waterfall-of-a-strange-new-kind

 This building is listed under the Planning (Listed Buildings and Conservation Areas) Act 1990 as amended for its special architectural or historic interest.